stubillwhite/lumberjack/README.md

 ## Future things ##

 - [ ] Integrate with SBT and pull the dependency information out rather than parsing it
+- [ ] Integrate with Maven repositories and pull dependencies from what was built
 - [ ] Handle semantic versioning
 - [ ] Handle Scala versioning
 - [ ] Query repositories to find when dependencies are outdated